Demographics of Finland: Fertility

 As of 2021, people with a foreign background in Finland had higher fertility rates than those with Finnish roots.
 Women of foreign descent, either born abroad (1.7) or in Finland (1.65), had the most substantial total fertility rates, averaging 1.45 for all women in Finland.
 Women of Finnish lineage had a slightly higher fertility rate of 1.4.
 For men, the total fertility rate was just above 1.3, with Finnish men slightly under the average.
 In contrast, men of foreign origin, whether born abroad or in Finland, exhibited a fertility rate of approximately 1.45 each.
 Since 2018, the most frequent countries of affiliation for women of foreign origin delivering infants have been former Soviet Union countries, Somalia, and Iraq.

 Historical fertility rates

-In the 18th century, Finland recorded a fertility rate of 5-6 children per woman, but population growth was hindered by high infant mortality, with approximately 1 in 5 infants dying before their first birthday.
+In the 18th century, Finland recorded a fertility rate of 5—6 children per woman, but population growth was hindered by high infant mortality, with approximately 1 in 5 infants dying before their first birthday.
 Fertility remained relatively steady in the 19th century, with occasional variations.
 During times of conflict, such as the Finnish war, and periods of famine, birth rates declined, but eventually normalised.
 Presently, some developing countries have fertility rates similar to those of Finland in the 18th and 19th centuries.

 As the 19th century drew to a close, the traditional agrarian society began to crumble.
 Simultaneously, the industrial and service sectors witnessed a surge in job opportunities, and urban migration intensified.
 Manufacturing plants mushroomed in proximity to rivers.
 Fewer children being born played a role in the rising living standards.
-However, it is important to note that contraceptive methods were limited to the rhythm method and interrupted intercourse.
+However, contraceptive methods were limited to the rhythm method and interrupted intercourse.